moleculerjs/site/source/docs/0.13/logging.md

 ```

 ## External loggers
-You can use external loggers with Moleculer.
-In this case you can set a creator function to `logger`.
+External loggers can be used with Moleculer.
+In this case, set a creator function to `logger`.
 The ServiceBroker will call it when a new module inherits a new logger instance.

 ### **[Pino](http://getpino.io/)**
 ```js